ecraft/warden-ldap/README.md

 ### `groups/filter`

 The "search for groups" query is configured using the LDAP query format.
-The string `$username` is interpolated into the query as the username of the user you're trying to find groups for.
+The string `$dn` is interpolated into the query as the distinguished name of the group you're constraining the authentication to.

 ### `groups/attributes`